outreachy/website/docs/intern-agreement.md

 **The Project.**

 You agree to perform the Project as assigned to the Application you submitted to Conservancy (the “Application”).
-Your project should be your primary focus during the duration of the Program and you should dedicate 40 hours per week to it.
+Your project should be your primary focus and you should dedicate 40 hours per week for the substantial portion of the Program's duration.
 From time to time, you will deliver work product related to your Project (“Project Work Product”) to your Participating Organization (as set out in the Application) through your Volunteer Mentor or Volunteer Mentors (if applicable, together referred to herein as the “Volunteer Mentor”) (as set out in the Application) or otherwise.
 Please discuss with your Volunteer Mentor any adjustments that need to be made to your Project Work Product goals based on your progress with the project, interests, and current goals of the project team.

 While you retain any copyright or patent rights in the Project, you hereby license all submissions related to the Project under a license that is (i) approved by your